Chiral interactions, chiral states and "chiral neutrino oscillations": Majorana neutrinos

+Again the consideration is similar to that in the Dirac case.
+For the beta decay it leads to the same spinorial structure as in Eq. (\ref{eq:effint}), and consequently, to the same expression in Eq. (\ref{eq:lmu}) for the leptonic current.

+The difference from the Dirac case is related to properties of the right-handed neutrino components.
+In the Dirac case they are the sterile neutrinos while in the Majorana case they are the (active) antineutrino.
+In the first case we have just suppression of signal while in the second case the active antineutrino appears.
+Thus, in the case of zero distance effect neutrino produced by electron can in turn produce positron, {\it i.e.}, the lepton number violation occurs similarly to the neutrinoless double beta decay.

-Also in the case of Majorana neutrino, the oscillations of state produced in the chiral interaction are driven by the matter potential which, however, differs from that in the Dirac case.
-These oscillations proceed with violation of the lepton number such that neutrino oscillates into antineutrino (that is, the state which produces positrons).
+The matter potential which drives oscillations of Majorana neutrinos differs from that in the Dirac case.
+The oscillations proceed with violation of the lepton number such that neutrino oscillates into antineutrino (that is, the state which produces positrons).